Ilya Sutskever, co-founder and former chief research officer of OpenAI, predicts that AI model training as we know it will no longer exist.

 For example, while most mammals follow a certain proportional pattern, humans have markedly different brain and body proportions.

-And at some point when evolution finds new rates for the brain growth of our ancestors, AI may also find new ways to scale up, surpassing the way models are trained today.
+And at some point, as evolution finds new rates for the brain growth of our ancestors, AI may also find new ways to scale beyond the current way of training models.

 (According to TheVerge, Yahoo Tech)